Welcome to today's edition of the Rush 24-7 podcast.

 But she has turned all of that around with her books, her television work.

-And she's here helping us out.
+She's done a great job, and she's here helping us out.

 And she was in the middle of a story, Susie, about the woman who went in and said, I deserve more money for this job.

-And the boss said, Okay, well, we'll give you a little raise.
+And the boss said, okay, well, we'll give you a little raise.

-And then her name is Karen, and she was very grateful that her boss was going to give her a little raise, but she deserved more.
+And her name is Karen, and she was very grateful that her boss was going to give her a little raise, but she deserved more.

 She then asked for more.